mikeizbicki/cmc-csci181-deeplearning/hw6/README.md

    Our primary goal is not to generalize to unseen names, but rather to have an efficient "compressed" representation of all names.
    This wil let us create a function for assigning the nationality to a name without having to explicitly store and search all 20,000 names.
-   (As a side benefit, this function will generalize to typos and other unseen data.)
+   (As a side benefit, this function will generalize to typos and other unseen data, but we're not going to explicitly evaluate its ability to do this.)

    Compressing a training set without a test set is actually a common setting in deep learning.
    The [Hutter Prize](http://prize.hutter1.net/) will award $500,000 to the first people to efficient compress all human knowledge (i.e. wikipedia),